Brewers vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Christian Yelich and the Milwaukee Brewers meet Elvis Andrus and the Chicago White Sox on Saturday at 7:15 PM ET in the second game of a three-game series.
+Dylan Cease takes the mound for the Chicago White Sox on Sunday at Guaranteed Rate Field against Brice Turang and the Milwaukee Brewers.
+First pitch is at 2:10 PM ET for the final game of a three-game series.

-Oddsmakers list the Brewers as -160 favorites on the moneyline, while giving the underdog White Sox +135 moneyline odds.
-The over/under is 8.5 runs for this game (with -105 odds on the over and -115 odds on the under).
+Oddsmakers list the Brewers as -125 moneyline favorites, while giving the underdog White Sox +105 moneyline odds to win.
+The total is 8 runs for the matchup.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.